Clinical Education DPT PROGRAM

 APTA Advanced Credentialed Clinical Instructor Program (ACCIP)

-This year the Department of Physical Therapy at UCA will host the APTA Advanced Credentialed Clinical Instructor (ACCIP) course in Conway during the late Summer 2014 in the Physical Therapy Center.
-The course, which is open to physical therapists who have received the APTA CI Credential and have supervised at least one student, proivdes 16.75 contact hours or 1.675 CEUs.
-The course includes a discounted price for UCA Clinical Instructors and APTA Members.
+The APTA Advanced Credentialed Clinical Instructor (ACCIP) course is open to physical therapists who have received the APTA CI Credential and have supervised at least one student.
+The ACCIP course provides 16.75 contact hours or 1.675 CEUs.
 Contact Stacey Stephens at 501-450-5549 or email@example.com if you are interested.
-The next course will be planned for 2014.
+The course is not currently planned but may be in the future.

 Documents For Clinical Instructors and CCCEs: